hloni2004/hloni2004/README.md

 ---

 ## 🚀 About Me
 I am completing my Diploma in Application Development in ICT at CPUT, combining full-stack development with data analytics.
-I have also received specialized data analytics training at Capaciti, equipping me with skills in data-driven decision-making and insightful analysis.
+I have also receiving specialized data analytics training at Capaciti, equipping me with skills in data-driven decision-making and insightful analysis.
 I enjoy creating scalable, user-friendly applications, database-driven solutions, and analytics tools that provide actionable insights.

 I also love applying **Agile methodologies** to develop applications efficiently and enjoyably.